ASquaredM/Interactive-Scene/README.md

 ## To Run the code

-The code uses a header file that contains the functions used for drawing.

-So, the following command can be used to run the code
+The following command can be used to run the code

 ``` terminal
 g++ -o Exec main.cpp imageloader.cpp glm.cpp DrawingFuncs.cpp MathHelpers.cpp MainIO.cpp CameraFns.cpp -lGL -lGLU -lglut -lm